 When a 2014 study appeared in Phytotherapy Research demonstrating the efficacy of treating major depressive disorder (MDD) with curcumin, much of the medical and scientific community took notice.
-During the study, researchers treated MDD patients with Fluoxetine (trade name Prozac), curcumin or a combination of the two.
-They found that curcumin from turmeric was equally as effective as Fluoxetine at treating MDD.
+During the study, researchers treated MDD patients with fluoxetine (trade name: Prozac), curcumin or a combination of the two.
+They found that curcumin from turmeric was equally as effective as fluoxetine at treating MDD.

 Laboratory tests have also found that curcumin promotes nerve development in the brain’s frontal cortex and hippocampus areas.
 This development is thought to protect the brain from stress induced anxiety, among other benefits.
-Curcumin also regulates the brain’s neurotransmitters (chemicals that help the brain function normally) and decreases overall anxiety levels.
+Curcumin also regulates the brain’s neurotransmitters ― chemicals that help the brain function normally ― and decreases overall anxiety levels.

-In one study, published in Phytotherapy Research, part of the group participants was given curcumin and the remaining participants were given vitamin E tablets.
-At the end of the seven day study period, the researchers found that the patients who received turmeric had significantly better lipid profile results than the group who were supplied with vitamin E. Subsequent studies have remained consistent and shown that indeed, turmeric can prevent the hardening of arteries (atherosclerosis) in humans, as well as animals.
+In one study, published in Phytotherapy Research, part of the group participants was given curcumin, and the remaining participants were given vitamin E tablets.
+At the end of the seven-day study period, the researchers found that the patients who received turmeric had significantly better lipid profile results than the group who were supplied with vitamin E. Subsequent studies have remained consistent and shown that indeed, turmeric can prevent the hardening of arteries (atherosclerosis) in humans, as well as animals.

 The Chinese and Indian cultures have been adding turmeric to their daily diets for centuries.
 They likely incorporated the spice when it was discovered that turmeric had so many digestive benefits.
 Turmeric reduces gas and bloating.
 It also enhances the body’s natural ability to digest fats.
 Many natural practitioners have recommended dietary turmeric to patients suffering from colitis, irritable bowel syndrome, Crohn’s disease and people recovering from salmonella poisoning.
 Research has also shown that turmeric can help improve the flora in our intestines, which aids in better digestion and general health.

 Whether it’s a cup of black tea too close to bedtime or an intense phone call just before you hit the sack, the inability to get to sleep can be maddening.
 Your first line of defense, when insomnia graces your pillow, shouldn’t be the pharmacy.
 Try turmeric instead.

 As we’ve covered, turmeric lowers your blood sugar and reduces inflammation.
 It also helps detoxify the liver and improves digestion.
 All of these effects will also help you get to sleep faster and provide a more restful sleep as well.
 Some recommend adding about a teaspoon of turmeric to a hot cup of chamomile tea before bed.
 The two relaxation agents combined can create a sedating elixir to encourage a calm repose at bedtime.
-Adding turmeric to your diet can improve your sleep patterns on a whole and promote overall better health.
+Adding turmeric to your diet can improve your sleep patterns on the whole and promote overall better health.

-When the flu season comes around again, or you’re counting sheep long after the rest of the house has drifted into the night, consider reaching for one of the oldest remedies in the spice drawer: turmeric – the healing food.
+When flu season comes around again, or you’re counting sheep long after the rest of the house has drifted into the night, consider reaching for one of the oldest remedies in the spice drawer: turmeric – the healing food.

 Curcumin Health News – Indian Food: Turmeric and Curcumin – https://curcuminhealth.info/indian-food-turmeric-and-curcumin/